hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/01f-Basics.md

   Is it recommended to use `<main>` if you use other sectioning elements such as `<article>`, `<section>`, etc.?
 (False/True)

   Ans: True<br/>
-  Explanation: If you use other sectioning elements, it is recommened to also add a<main> to your document.
+  Explanation: If you use other sectioning elements, it is recommened to also add a `<main>` to your document.
 However, this element should only be used subject to the following constraints:
     + a) There must not be more than one `<main>` element in a document,
     + b) it must not be a descendant of an `<article>`, `<aside>`, `<footer>`, `<header>`, or `<nav>` element.

 10. The `<nav>` element

   Should the `<nav>` element be used for major navigation blocks?
+(Yes/No)

-  Ans: True<br/>
+  Ans: Yes<br/>
   Explanation: Yes, `<nav>` is designed to be used in all navigation blocks.